xmos/xcommon_cmake/doc/examples/app_configs.rst

 Application Configs
 ^^^^^^^^^^^^^^^^^^^

-Application ``my_app`` has two build configs, which in this trivial case change the value of a printed message.
+Application ``app_cfgs`` has two build configs, which in this trivial case change the value of a printed message.
 When using multiple configs in your application, the same source files are compiled for each config, but different compiler flags can be supplied to each config.